massgravel/massgrave.dev/index.md

 ### Method 1 - PowerShell

--   On Windows 10/11, right click on windows start menu, select PowerShell or Terminal.
+-   On Windows 10/11, right-click on the windows start menu and select PowerShell or Terminal.
 -   Copy-paste the below code and press enter\
     `iwr -useb https://massgrave.dev/get | iex`
--   You will see the activation options, follow onscreen instructions.
+-   You will see the activation options, and follow onscreen instructions.
 -   That's all.

 ### Method 2 - Traditional